arpitmx/Sigmo-Android/README.md

 Sigmo is an android app made for music aggregation and synced music on top of spotify!

+#### Features

+> See which songs your friends are listening!
+> Connect with friends and listen together in 1to1 sync or in rooms together with max 30 people ,
+> Make room, invite , listen , chat n have fun together!
-#### See which songs your friends are listening!
-Connect with friends and listen together in 1to1 sync or in rooms together with max 30 people!
-Monthly analysis of listened songs and features like timeline and playbacktime of songs at a given day!
-Make room, invite , listen , chat n have fun together!
+> Monthly analysis of listened songs and features like timeline and playbacktime of songs at a given day!

 # In-app walkthrough :